(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 Can the metal detector be used in the snow?

-The maximum depth that you can get depends on the thickness of the snow and its condition (packed or aerated…)
+The maximum depth that your detector can reach will become limited.
+This depends on the thickness of the snow and its condition (packed or aerated…)

 Many models of metal detector have LCD screens.
 Cold weather will damage these types of screens.